camio/cxxstd-constexprreflexpr/constexprreflexpr.md

 - If we go with variant and variant-like objects, should we mix in class hierarchies where it makes sense?
 For example, an 'Object' base class?
 The alternative is use of concepts.
+- Are we ready to send this to Daveed and Louis for feedback?

 ## Conclusion